IHS reports better-than-expected profit on lower costs

-IHS Inc, the publisher of Jane's Defence Weekly, reported a better-than-expected quarterly profit, helped by lower operating expenses.
+IHS Inc, the publisher of Jane's Defense Weekly, reported a better-than-expected quarterly profit, helped by lower operating expenses.

 The business and information services provider's shares rose as much as 11.6 percent to $122.92 in early trading.